Dale Cresap's blog

 Add new comment

-daily word - the cross
+daily word - win by losing?

 Dale Cresap's picture